nuprl/MultiPL-E/index.md

 </div>

-For example, the following graph shows the success rate of OpenAI Codex on the benchmark problems across the full suite of programming languages:
+The following graph shows the success rate of OpenAI Codex on the benchmark problems across the full suite of programming languages:

 <img src="codex.png">